R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 }
 ```

+These settings are described in detail in the page on [enclave configuration](enclave-configuration.md).
+A summary
+of these settings follows:

 The runtime setting tells Conclave which runtime environment to use inside the enclave and can either be `avian` or
 `graalvm_native_image`.
 If the setting is omitted then it defaults to `graalvm_native_image`.
 See
 [Architecture overview](architecture.md) for details on the differences between the two supported runtime